kartik7120/Discord_Clone/README.md

 - Users can chat in private
 - Users can join channels on specific topics

-I got the idea for this app from this [GitHub Repo](https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/Chat-App.md)

 Here is the url for the app : [Chat App](https://discord-clone-virid.vercel.app/)